zolcsika71/learn_ai_tools/project_docs/project_idea.md

 This will be a personal productivity tool aimed at helping users organize and expand on their thoughts.

 I want to keep this app simple.
-It only provide the features I've described above.
+It only provides the features I've described above.

 It shouldn't need to communicate with any external services, such as a remote database or API.